Joe W. Davis Stadium

-Joe W. Davis Stadium is a minor league baseball park in Huntsville, Alabama, United States, which hosted the Huntsville Stars of the Southern League from 1985 until 2014, and then served as a temporary home for the Stars' successor (the Biloxi Shuckers) in 2015.
-The stadium is currently undergoing renovations that will see it serve as the home to Nashville SC's MLS Next Pro team.
+Wicks Family Field at Joe Davis Stadium (also known locally as Joe Davis Stadium, and simply, "The Joe") is a soccer stadium in Huntsville, Alabama, United States, and was formerly a minor league baseball stadium.
+Joe Davis Stadium hosted the Huntsville Stars of the Southern League from 1985 until 2014, and then served as a temporary home for the Stars' successor (the Biloxi Shuckers) in 2015.
+It currently serves as the home to Huntsville City FC, the MLS Next Pro team owned and operated by Nashville SC.

 Built in 1985, the stadium is located on the grounds of Huntsville's former airport, adjacent to Huntsville's main north–south thoroughfare, U.S. Highway 231 (S. Memorial Parkway).
-The stadium is a multi-purpose facility that seats 10,488 with 15 air-conditioned skyboxes.
+The multi-purpose stadium seated 10,488 with 15 air-conditioned skyboxes, with seating capacity reduced to 6,000 following renovations completed in 2023.
 Ticket offices and the general office are located on the second floor of the stadium.
-Closed circuit television above the main concourse allows for viewing of the game while grabbing a bite at the concession stands.
-In addition to baseball, Joe W. Davis Stadium has been used for high school football, monster truck rallies, and concerts.
+Closed-circuit television above the main concourse allows for viewing of the game while grabbing a bite at the concession stands.
+In addition to baseball and soccer, Joe W. Davis Stadium has been used for high school football, monster truck rallies, and concerts.

 Nicknamed "The Crown Jewel of the Southern League" upon its construction, the stadium was the oldest venue in the league during its final year of operation.
-This was not due to planned obsolescence, but to the fact that all the League's other teams had built new parks since 1985, especially in the 1990s, during a craze prompted by the critically acclaimed Oriole Park at Camden Yards, occupied by the Baltimore Orioles.
+This was not due to planned obsolescence, but to the fact that all the League's other teams had built new parks since 1985, especially in the 1990s, during a craze prompted by the critically-acclaimed Oriole Park at Camden Yards, occupied by the Baltimore Orioles.